 - lime juice

 Once the pork is cooked and shredded, it can easily be frozen.
 Once cooled, I place the meat in freezer bags, remove the air and seal them.
 You can also use a vacuum food saver.
 Pork can stay in the freezer this way for up to 6 months.
 Even longer if you have one these food savers.
+To reheat pulled pork, you can heat them up in the microwave or sauté in the pan.
+It’s super handy to have available for some last minute meals!

-If you are enjoying my recipes, I would love for you to sign up for my newsletter (and get my free citrus e-cookbook!) or follow me on Instagram or Facebook.
+If you are enjoying my recipes, please sign up for my newsletter and get my free 28-day meal plan!
+You can also follow me on Instagram or Facebook.

-Leftover Pulled Pork Tacos
+Pulled Pork Tacos

 Ingredients

-- 1 medium tomato, diced
+- 1 medium tomato diced

-- 1 avocado, peeled and diced
+- 1 avocado peeled and diced

-- 1 small jalapeño, seeded and diced
+- 1 small jalapeño seeded and diced

 - ¼ cup chopped red onions